bitcoinerlab/miniscript/COMPILER.md

 - `signed`: every satisfaction requires a signature.
 - `forced`: every dissatisfaction requires a signature (or none exist).
-- `expressive`: a unique unconditional dissatisfaction exists, and any conditional dissatisfactions require signatures.
+- `expressive`: a unique unconditional dissatisfaction exists and any conditional dissatisfactions require signatures.
 - `nonMalleable`: derived from the spec's "Requires" column to guarantee a non-malleable satisfaction exists.